kenn/redis-mutex/README.md

 By default, while one is holding a lock, others wait **1 second** in total, polling **every 100ms** to see if the lock was released.
 When 1 second has passed, the lock method returns `false` and others give up.
-Note that if your job runs longer than **10 seconds**, the lock will be automatically removed to avoid a deadlock situation in case your job is dead without releasing the lock.
+Note that if your job runs longer than **10 seconds**, the lock will be automatically removed to avoid a deadlock situation in case your job is dead before releasing the lock.
 Also note that you can configure any of these timing values, as explained later.

-Or if you want to immediately receive `false` on an unsuccessful locking attempt, you can change the mutex mode to **non-blocking** mode.
+Or if you want to immediately receive `false` on an unsuccessful locking attempt, you can change the mutex mode to **non-blocking**.

 Install
 -------